 that use the default storage engine unless the

-mode has been enabled to cause an error to occur instead.
+mode is enabled to cause an error to occur instead.

 Disabling a plugin may require adjustment to other options.
 For